An Overview of ISI Certification

-- An ISI marked products certifies its quality to its customers;
+- An ISI marked product certifies its quality to its customers;

 - An ISI marked product reduces the business’s losses as well as product rejection;

-At present, the Indian Government has implemented numerous changes to the manufacturing and trading sector.
-These changes include specifying higher standards by the BIS (Bureau of Indian Standards) which mustcomplywith by every manufacturer who wants to sell their product in the market.
+At present, the Indian Government has implemented numerous changes to the manufacturing and trading sectors.
+These changes include specifying higher standards by the Bureau of Indian Standards, which must comply with by every manufacturer who wants to sell their product or items in the market.
 The following products require compulsory ISI Certification:

 The key pointers to consider about ISI Mark certification in India are as follows:

-- Detailsof the ISI mark certification must be specified by the seller on every invoice.
+- The seller must specify details of the ISI mark certification on every invoice.

 - Anyone can file a complaint to BIS if the product is not of good quality.

-- The BIS Officer requires three months’ time to investigate a complaint filed against a manufacturer.
+- The BIS Officer requires three months to investigate a complaint filed against a manufacturer.

 What are the Documents required for obtaining ISI Certification?